haampie/shpack/Stack_C.md

 * `else`: for the else part of an if-statement.
 * `return`: to return from a function.
 * `goto`: to goto a specified label.
-* `char`: to sign extend a byte value to a 32 bit value.
+* `char`: to sign extend a byte value to a 32-bit value.
+* `long`: to sign extend a 32-bit integer to 64-bit value for 64-bits variant.

 ## Comments

-Lines starting with the `#` character are considered comments and copied verbatim to the output.
+Lines starting with the `#` character are considered comments.
+(These are copied to the output when compiled to assembly.
+The Stack-C interpreter recognizes line directives in the comments.)

 ## Values